tomhrr/cosh/doc/all.md

 Other operations:

- - `cd`: changes the current working directory;
+ - `cd`: changes the current working directory.
- - `pwd`: returns the current working directory;
+ - `pwd`: returns the current working directory.
- - `is-dir`: returns a boolean indicating whether the argument is a directory;
+ - `is-dir`: returns a boolean indicating whether the argument is a directory.
- - `rm`: removes the argument file;
+ - `rm`: removes the argument file.
- - `touch`: if the argument file doesn't exist, creates an empty file with the given name, otherwise updates the modification time of the existing file to be the current time;
+ - `touch`: if the argument file doesn't exist, creates an empty file with the given name, otherwise updates the modification time of the existing file to be the current time.
- - `cp`: copies the file at the first path to the second path;
+ - `cp`: copies the file at the first path to the second path.
- - `mv`: moves the file at the first path to the second path;
+ - `mv`: moves the file at the first path to the second path.
- - `rename`: rename the file at the first path such that its path is the second path;
+ - `rename`: rename the file at the first path such that its path is the second path.
- - `stat`: returns a hash containing metadata about the argument file;
+ - `stat`: returns a hash containing metadata about the argument file.
- - `lstat`: like stat, but if the argument is a symbolic link, returns metadata about the link itself, instead of its target;
+ - `lstat`: like stat, but if the argument is a symbolic link, returns metadata about the link itself, instead of its target.
- - `ps`: returns a list containing details on the currently-running processes, where each current process has a separate hash containing the PID, UID, and the process name; and
+ - `ps`: returns a list containing details on the currently-running processes, where each process has a separate hash containing the PID, UID, process name, full command, and current CPU usage.
  - `kill`: takes a PID and a signal name (e.g. "term", "kill"), and sends the specified signal to the process.
  - `chmod`: takes a path and a numeric mode, and updates the path's